 Safety of patients and care providers is our top priority–always–but particularly now when so much is riding on the proper precautions in delivering care.
-At Constellation, we are providing our employees with the support they need to safely deliver care to our in-home patients.
+At Constellation, we are providing precautions for home health care workers and our employees with the support they need to safely deliver care to our in-home patients.

 The Centers for Disease Control and Prevention has the most up-to-date information on guidelines and precautions, and has extensive resources available for healthcare workers during this time.
 The following are recommendations and resources for staying safe:

 Follow your training and stay current on the latest recommendations.

 - Standard and Transmission-Based Precautions

 - Know How to Wear and Care for Personal Protection Equipment (PPE)